 - Reach Out to Faith Community

-- It it’s appropriate in your community, reach out to faith leaders who are very concerned about addiction epidemic.
+- Reach out to faith leaders who are very concerned and see first hand the impact of the addiction epidemic on their communities and families.
 For example, this statement from the Pontifical Academy of Science was shared with faith leaders in Westborough.
 Consequently they encouraged parishioners to vote on this issue at the local election and Town Meeting.
+The faith community was instrumental in the successful opt-out effort in the City of Lawrence.

 - For Town Ballot Day: Voter education